Geometry of Kantorovich Polytopes and Support of Optimizers for Repulsive Multi-Marginal Optimal Transport on Finite State Spaces: Classification of the Extreme Points of a Reduced Kantorovich Polytope

 These findings coincide with the results in \cite{FMPCK13}, where a model problem of $N$ particles on $2$ sites was considered.
 There also the set of $N$-representable $2$-plans $\PNreptwo$ for $X$ consisting of $2$ distinct elements is illustrated.
 Imposing the here given marginal condition on these sets leads to the respective line segment $\PNreplambda$. \item The case of $3$ marginals and $3$ sites, i.e., $N=\ell=3$, is a minimal example of a point in the grid, both with respect to the sum of both parameters $N+\ell$ and with respect to the minimum of both parameters $\min\{N,\ell\}$, such that not every extremal element of the reduced Kantorovich polytope $\PNreplambda$ is of Monge-type.
 In the considered case $\PNreplambda$ has $8$ extreme points $5$ of which are in Monge-form.
 By extension $3$ of them are not.
 They are given by

-and the two states one generates by imposing the role of the second site on the first and third site respectively. \eqref{eq:MinCount} is the unique optimizer of an optimal transport problem stated in \cite{GF18}.
+and the two states one generates by imposing the role of the second site on the first and third site respectively. \eqref{eq:MinCount} is the unique optimizer of an OT problem stated in \cite{GF18}.
 This problem corresponds to a molecular packing problem.
 See \cite{GF18} for further reading. \end{enumerate} \end{rem}

-\section{A Model Problem: Optimal Couplings of $N$ marginals on $3$ sites for pairwise costs}
+\section{A Model Problem: Optimal Couplings of $N$ Marginals on $3$ Sites for Pairwise Costs}

-In the following, we focus our attention on symmetric multi-marginal optimal transport problems \eqref{eq:ProblemN} on $3$ sites, i.e., $X=\{a_1,a_2,a_3\}$.
+In the following, we focus our attention on symmetric multi-marginal OT problems \eqref{eq:ProblemN} on $3$ sites, i.e., $X=\{a_1,a_2,a_3\}$.
 As in Section \ref{sec:IntroRed}, we only consider pairwise symmetric costs and therefore are able to reformulate \eqref{eq:ProblemN} as the lower-dimensional problem \eqref{eq:ProblemTwo}.
 In particular, the reduced Kantorovich polytope for $N$ marginals and $3$ states corresponds to the respective set of admissible trial states.
 It is easy to see that in the given setting these polytopes are three-dimensional.
 As by extension the reduced Monge polytope is at most three-dimensional, we are able to visually compare both approaches.

 The following visualizations in Figure \ref{fig:VisComp} were generated by extending the above explained calculations and routines in MATLAB \cite{MATLAB2018b} and polymake \cite{POLYMAKE32}.

 Note that by definition the reduced Monge polytope is always contained in the reduced Kantorovich polytope independently of the number of marginals $N$ and the number of sites $\ell$.
 Some of the extreme points of the reduced Monge polytope are also extremal with respect to the reduced Kantorovich polytope and some lie on faces or in the interior of the latter (see Figure \ref{fig:ExtRed} for specific numbers).